 I make my work with a reverence for detail and often a quiet nod to functionality.
 This is my way of inviting others to draw in a little bit closer, and engage with the pieces I create.
 My process is private, meditative and precious, but I am still an object maker.
 I want to open up the intimate relationships I forge between myself and these objects, and invite others to step into that sacred space.
-I want to make things that are not only profoundly meaningful to me, but that speak to the innate place in all of us that is touched by honesty and beauty.
+I want to make things that ring profoundly true to me, while also speaking to the innate place in all of us that is touched by honesty and beauty.

-I live in Cambridge, Massachusetts in a townhouse by the train tracks.
-You might also find me at the Harvard Ceramics Program where I make my art and teach others how to create with clay.
+I live in Cambridge, Massachusetts.
+You might find me at the Harvard Ceramics Program where I make my art and teach others how to create with clay.